modo-lv/game-guides/langeskov.md

-# "Dr. Langeskov, The Tiger, and The Terribly Cursed Emerald: A Whirlwind Heist" Achievement Guide
+# "Dr. Langeskov, The Tiger, and The Terribly Cursed Emerald: A Whirlwind Heist" Achievement Checklist

-**Version:** 1.0.0.0
+**Version:** 1.0.3

 **Author:** MoDo_LV, [http://modo.lv](http://modo.lv)

+**Origin:** The "home" of this guide is at [http://smartguides.info/](http://smartguides.info/)

 ## Licence